 Changes made by the Texas Higher Education Coordinating Board supersede any completion timeline.
-If a program of study is deleted from the College inventory, students must complete the program within three years of program deletion.
+If a program of study is deleted from the College inventory, students must complete the program within three years of the program's deletion.
 The Advising and Transfer Programs department will provide assistance to students affected by discontinued programs.